 Let’s begin our tour with some Made on Maui WINE!

 Did you know that Maui has its own winery?
 Reds, Whites, Rosés, and Sparkling Wines (Methode Traditional, of course), PLUS: Wines made from local pineapple and other fruity dessert wines.

 Tedeschi Vineyards – Maui’s First and Only Winery

 Tedeschi Vineyards officially opened in 1974 on leased ranch land in ‘Ulupalakua.
-Through many exciting twists and turns going back over 100 years, this land eventually came into the hands of the people who wanted to start a winery on Maui.
+There were exciting twists and turns going back over 100 years.
+This land eventually came into the hands of the people who wanted to start a winery on Maui.

 It all started with King Kamehameha III

 In 1841, King Kamehameha III leased 2300 acres of land for ranching and farming to L.L.
 Torbert.
 He built over 16 miles of stone walls still visible today before he came to an unfortunate early demise.
 His death resulted in the 2300 acres being sold.

 Fifteen years later, in 1856, a retired whaling captain, called Kapena Ki* by the native Hawaiian speakers, purchased 1500 acres of the original 2300 acres.
 This area is now called ‘Ulalpalakua* Ranch.
 Kapena Ki, AKA, Captain Makee, was a pioneer farmer in Hawai’i at the time and owned one of the most productive sugar plantations on Maui.
 He picked right up where Mr. Torbert left off.

 Captain Makee was one of the first to import a purebred stock of cattle.
 Also, he started a dairy which became renowned for its sweet butter due to the exceptional cows he had brought to Maui.